atx-crypto-club/txwtf/README.md

 ## API

-This is a module evolving along side the webapp.
-It has a module intended to be run using gunicorn -> uvicorn.
-You can launch it using the following in the shell to install python, download dependencies and run the server in an isolated environment:
+The `txwtf.api` subpackage is evolving alongside the webapp.
+It has a module intended to be run using gunicorn to launch uvicorn.
+You can execute it using the following in the shell to install python, download dependencies and run the server in an isolated environment:

-    $ WSGI_BIND="0.0.0.0:31337" WSGI_APP="txwtf.api" WSGI_WORKER_CLASS="uvicorn.workers.UvicornWorker" WSGI_APP_ENTRY_POINT="create_app" bash init.sh -e /tmp/test-install -r "run-wsgi"
+    $ WSGI_BIND="127.0.0.1:31337" WSGI_APP="txwtf.api" WSGI_WORKER_CLASS="uvicorn.workers.UvicornWorker" WSGI_APP_ENTRY_POINT="create_app" bash init.sh -e /tmp/test-install -r "run-wsgi"

 This is for interacting with the backend.
-All applications including the webapp middleware should be able to work with this without connecting to the database directly.
+All applications including the webapp will soon work with this without connecting to the database directly.
 This API uses JWT token based authentication.
-There is swagger documentation available for the API at `0.0.0.0:31337/docs` on your running instance above.
+There is swagger documentation available for the API at `127.0.0.1:31337/docs` on your running instance above.

 You can also run the backend from the production environment using the `backend` command.